Kitware/ParaView/Web/Documentation/guides/paraviewweb_on_aws_ec2/README.md

         # This is the path the mapping file Jetty creates
         RewriteMap session-to-port txt:/opt/apache-2.4.7/pv-mapping-file/mapping.txt

-        # This is rewrite condition, we are looking for anything with a sesssionId= in  the query part of the URL and we capture the value to use below.
+        # This is the rewrite condition.
+Look for anything with a sessionId= in the query part of the URL and capture the value to use below.
         RewriteCond %{QUERY_STRING}     ^sessionId=(.*)$ [NC]

         # This does the rewrite using the mapping file and the sessionId